MarkDVerhagen/BooksOfLifeToolkit/README.md

 1. **Prepare your data**: Ensure your datasets are ready and conform to the expected formats.

 2. **Define your recipe**: Create a YAML file that specifies the datasets and features to be used.
+See `recipes/template.yaml` for an example.

 3. **Generate the book**:
 The following code snippet prints the Book of Life for person `"03c6605f"`.